oemof/tespy/docs/tespy_modules/components.rst

 Components
 ==========

-In this section we will introduce you into the details of component parametrisation and component characteristics.
-At the end of the section we show you, how to create custom components.
+In this section we will introduce you to the details of component parametrisation and component characteristics.
+At the end of the section we show you how to create custom components.

 List of components
 ------------------